Museum Ambassadors Classroom Visit and Gallery Tours!

 The Museum Ambassador Program is a two-part program.
 Teen Museum Ambassadors will visit classrooms or community centers to introduce a special exhibition or a part of the permanent collection with an interactive art activity.
 After the classroom visit students are invited to visit the de Young Museum for a tour given by the Museum Ambassadors.
 Interested teachers or group leaders should submit a reservation form by email only.
 This academic year the program will focus on the New Guinea permanent collection at the de Young.
 The summer of 2016 will focus on the special exhibition, Ed Ruscha and the Great American West.

-The Museum Ambassadors are recruited twice a year: in September for the academic year program and in March/April for the summer program.
-Ambassadors are paid minimum wage for training and presentations.
-SFUSD students interested in the summer program may now download the job description and application from this page.
-We will begin reviewing applications of new Ambassadors on April 15, 2014.
+The Museum Ambassadors are recruited twice a year: Applications are available in September for the academic year program and in March/April for the summer program.
+Ambassadors are paid minimum wage.
+Museum Ambassadors are paid for training hours and for the presentations and tours offered to students .

 SFUSD high school students interested in the summer program should email email@example.com or call 415.750.3520.

 The Museum Ambassador Program is made possible with support from Bank of America, de Youngsters, Pam Earing and Jeff Thomas, Gap Inc., Dr. Jessica and Jeffrey Gaynor, Crescent Porter Hale Foundation, Kimball Foundation, the Marilyn Langer Memorial Fund, Mr. and Mrs. Garland M. Lasater III, Mr. and Mrs. Gary M. Lauder, Mr. and Mrs. Andrew McKnight, Mr. and Mrs. Jason E. Moment, Sato Foundation, Diane B. Wilsey, and the Zellerbach Family Foundation.